 These procedures are not intended to cover each circumstance or situation you may encounter.
-They highlight some items and parameters you should consider as part of the approach to a successful visit by a Society Leader.
+They highlight essential items and parameters you should consider as part of the approach to a successful visit by a national ASCE Officer.

 MAINTAINING MEMBERSHIP RECORDS